dan-t/vim-hsimport/README.md

 Currently you need to use forks of `hdevtools` and `vim-hdevtools` to get a working version of `vim-hsimport`, please see the installation section for details.

+Currently the biggest issue is if and how modules of your current project are considered for the import, please see the issues section.

 Features / Vim Commands
 -----------------------